 - How can we make doing business with you easier?

-8 questions to discover their perceptions about you:
+8 customer questions to discover their perceptions about you:

 - What made you choose us over our competitors?

-- What do you see are the greatest benefits using our products/services?
+- How would you describe the benefits of using our products/services?

 - What projects do you have coming up where we might need to be involved?

-- What search terms would you use to find a company like ours?
+- Which search terms would you use to find a company like ours?

 - What would you tell a colleague about your experience working with us?